-EXCITING NEWS!
 Thanks to the generous support of Discovery Communications, the WHAT’S UP?
-DOCS! spring season will be FREE and open to the public.
+DOCS! spring season was free and open to the public.

-The Documentary Center at GW offers our sincere appreciation to Discovery Communications for allowing us to expand and engage our audiences with this season’s exciting lineup of films and post-screening conversations.
+The Documentary Center at GW offers our sincere appreciation to Discovery Communications for allowing us to expand and engage our audiences with our exciting lineup of films and post-screening conversations.

 What's Up?
 Docs! is a thought-provoking, crash course in non-fiction film curated in a way that only one of the top university documentary programs in the nation can offer.

 What: A new, curated, monthly Fall and Spring series of feature-length and short documentaries hosted by The Documentary Center at the George Washington University (GW).
 Each screening will be followed by a post-screening Q&A with a noted author, scholar, film critic, film director, or documentary forward-thinker

 When: Screenings are held the second Thursday of every month from 7:00 – 9:30 p.m.

 Where: Marvin Center Amphitheater on GW’s campus, 800 21st Street, NW, at the corner of 21st and H Streets, 3rd floor.
 The GW campus is easily accessible via the Foggy Bottom/GWU Metro.
 Parking is available in the Marvin Center garage.

 STAY TUNED FOR MORE INFO ABOUT OUR FALL 2017 LINEUP OF FILM SCREENINGS AND SPECIAL GUESTS